Saint-Quentin, Aisne: Incidents

-On March 30th 2013, five children, between the ages of two and ten, were killed in a house fire in the city.
+On 30 March 2013 five children between the ages of two and ten, were killed in a house fire in the city.

 Their parents had recently separated and their father was hosting the children at his new home for the first time for the weekend, as they had been spending most of their time with their mother.
-At 10:30pm local time on March 30th, the fire started via an unknown cause.
-The childrens’ father, alongside neighbours, made desperate attempts to save the children, but by the time the emergency services arrived, it was too late.
-The building was considered “too dangerous to enter” and the bodies of the five children were discovered once the fire was extinguished.
+At 10:30pm local time on 30 March the fire started via an unknown cause.
+The children's father, alongside neighbours, made desperate attempts to save the children, but by the time the emergency services arrived, it was too late.
+The building was considered "too dangerous to enter" and the bodies of the five children were discovered once the fire was extinguished.

-The childrens’ father was seriously burned in a failed attempt to save his childrens’ lives and jumped through a window to safety.
-He was hospitalised and wasn’t informed until later on Sunday that his children had passed away.
+The children's father was seriously burned in a failed attempt to save his children's lives and jumped through a window to safety.
+He was hospitalised and wasn't informed until later on Sunday that his children had died.